Jrogbaaa/The-Way/README.md

 - No account required for quick analysis

 For detailed documentation, see [Post Analysis Documentation](./the-way/docs/post-analysis.md).

+### Gallery Management with Supabase Storage

+We've implemented a comprehensive gallery system for users to upload, view, and manage their content.
+This feature uses Supabase Storage for secure, authenticated image management.

+**How to Access:**
+1. Click on "Gallery" in the sidebar navigation
+2. Upload images using the "Upload Photo" button
+3. View and manage your uploaded content
+4. Organize and filter content by categories

+**Features:**
+- Secure image uploads to user-specific storage locations
+- Automatic gallery refresh after successful uploads
+- Manual refresh functionality with loading indicator
+- Empty state guidance for first-time users
+- Responsive grid layout for optimal viewing on all devices
+- Image categorization and filtering options
+- Visual feedback during upload and processing
+- Bearer token and cookie-based authentication

+**Technical Implementation:**
+- Utilizes Supabase Storage for secure, scalable image hosting
+- Implements row-level security policies for data protection
+- User-specific storage paths (`user_id/filename`) for proper organization
+- Real-time UI updates following successful uploads
+- Optimized image loading and display
+- Comprehensive error handling with user-friendly messages

+For detailed documentation on managing your content, see [Gallery Documentation](./the-way/docs/gallery.md).
+For information on setting up Supabase storage, see [Storage Setup Guide](./the-way/docs/storage-setup.md).

 ### Free Video Generation with Replicate